Tim77277/WizardUIKit/README.md

 Use to set up if the StatusAlert should be expanded when the message is longer than default heigh

 ### - Examples

-* If you load Wizard class at begining
 ```swift
 wizard.showStatusAlert(withStatus: .success,
                             title: "Congradulation",